 Instant pot method for cooking elephant yam

-With the Instant Pot, it is even simpler.
-For fresh or the frozen kind, add them to a small pot with water and turmeric powder.
-Pour 2 cups of water inside the inner pot and place the smaller pot inside the inner pot (Pot-in-Pot method).
+Pour 2 cups of water into the inner pot and place the smaller pot inside the inner pot (Pot-in-Pot method).
 Choose the “pressure cooker” setting and set the timer for 2 mins.

 As the timer expires, press “cancel” and release the pressure using the ‘manual release’ option after 10 mins.
 Now drain the excess water and keep the boiled suran aside for your dish.